 On the bottom of password form, a bar will express colour code evaluation of password strength, red means the password is inadequate, yellow hints a weak password, green means the password strength is ok, dark green stands for strong passwords.
-Please note however that a good password must be in first place not easy to connect with the user through social engineering, that is a far more efficient attack than brute force or dictionary based attacks, and in second place, it is recommended to avoid dictionary
+Please note however that a good password must be in first place not easy to connect with the user through social engineering, that is a far more efficient attack than brute force or dictionary based attacks, and in second place, it is recommended to avoid dictionary attacks not using common words or quotes as password.

-On the left of Password field there is a drop down menu showing passwords saved in the Password manager, and a link to access to the Password manager (also featured in main menu, Tools > Password manager).
+On the left of Password field there is a drop down menu showing first 8 passwords saved in the Password manager, and a link to access to the Password manager (also featured in main menu, Tools > Password manager) where all the passwords can (optionally) be stored.

-The list of password is empty if no password is saved or if the password manager is password protected and user has not authenticated (see next chapter).
+The list of password is empty if no password is saved, or if the password manager is password protected and user has not yet authenticated (see next chapter).